Anxiety

 Screening and Clinical Evaluation

 Anxiety disorders require a clinical diagnosis, which is typically initiated by collecting information from the child and caregivers.
+The provider gathers information about anxiety symptoms, including inquiring about the nature of symptoms, when and how frequently they arise, what seems to cause anxiety to reduce, and the severity and level of functional impairment related to symptoms.
 Assessment begins by ruling out other medical conditions that may be causing the symptoms.
 Next, a comprehensive assessment is completed, which may include a combination of a clinical interview and the use of standardized rating scales.
 Standardized rating scales are neither definitively diagnostic, nor a definitive indication of a specific condition.
-The intent is to determine if the symptoms experienced by the child are contributing to their social, emotional, behavioral, academic, or work challenges.
+Their purpose can be to screen for anxiety or to help point to ways that the symptoms are affecting the child by causing emotional, behavioral, academic, work-related, or peer- or family-related impairment.

 SCARED Screen